New Strategy For Snoring And Sleep Apnea

 A brand new/old strategy to stop snoring and relieve sleep apnea is based on why we snore in the first place.
 Let’s be clear on why people snore.
 For at least 90 – 95% of us the cause of snoring is a blocked airway.
 There is no chemical change or any other special reason why some people snore and most don’t.
 The people who don’t snore do not block their airway when sleeping.

 I have worked with others since and they all snore less or not at all.
 Transitioning to be a quiet sleeper also means you must change how you sit, stand, and walk.
 The constricting airway position that snorers sleep in translates into the same constriction when they sit or stand.
-To make sure you don’t drift back into a constricted airway and become a snorer yet again check out my book called More Human Than Human.
+To make sure you don’t drift back into a constricted airway and become a snorer yet again check out my book called Getting Smarter – It’s Not What You Think.
 It is a practical guide that shows you how to organize for any movement without a constricted airway.

 I have seen clients that suffer from sleep apnea such that they must wear a contraption to keep their head and jaw positioned for an open airway.
-God knows how they sleep with the thing on!
 After working with them on how to sit, stand, and walk differently they were able to eventually ease the problem, and in some cases no longer suffer from sleep apnea.
 The solution to sleep apnea is to change how you position yourself to sleep and to change how you move in general to be congruent with an open airway at all times, much like anyone who does not have sleep apnea.

 Watch the video on how to adjust your position to keep the airway open and sleep quietly, giving you AND your partner a better sleep night.